ballerina-platform/ballerina-dev-website/1.2/learn/using-the-cli-tools.md

 </tr>
 <tr>
 <td class="cCommand">grpc</td>
 <td class="cDescription">This is the gRPC stub/skeleton generation tool.
-For more information, see <a href="/learn/generating-ballerina-code-for-protocol-buffer-definitions">Generating Ballerina Code for Protocol Buffer Definitions</a>.</td>
+For more information, see <a href="/1.2/learn/ generating-ballerina-code-for-protocol-buffer-definitions">Generating Ballerina Code for Protocol Buffer Definitions</a>.</td>
 </tr>
 <tr>
 <td class="cCommand">openapi</td>
 <td class="cDescription">This is the OpenAPI (Swagger) stub/skeleton generation tool.
-For more information, see <a href="/learn/using-the-openapi-tools">Using the OpenAPI Tools</a>.</td>
+For more information, see <a href="/1.2/learn/ using-the-openapi-tools">Using the OpenAPI Tools</a>.</td>
 </tr>
 <tr>
 <td class="cCommand">version</td>